John-Otago/PhD-Plus/README.md

 - [Optional] **From Strength to Strength: Finding Success, Happiness, and Deep Purpose in the Second Half of Life** (Arthur C. Brooks, 2022/2023, Portfolio/Penguin) || *Same here: quite basic and I’m a bit hesitant to include this book, but perhaps read Chapters 1-2.*

 ### 6.7 When Things Go Wrong
-- **The Reality Slap: How to Survive and Thrive when Life Hits Hard, 2nd ed.** (R Harris, 2021, Robinson) || *Optional if you have read the complete version of **The Happiness Trap, 2nd edition** (not the pocketbook version) – there are lots of overlaps between them.
+- **The Reality Slap: How to Survive and Thrive when Life Hits Hard, 2nd ed.** (R Harris, 2021, Robinson) || *Optional if you have read the complete version of **The Happiness Trap, 2nd edition** – there are lots of overlaps between them.
 This may not be the best book out there on this topic, but it is at least a solid starting point.*

 I firmly believe that every curriculum or training programme should teach students how to deal with life when things get hard – really hard.
 Things do and will go wrong, or not turn out as you expected, and you’ll need to find your way forward.